Resize Images

 method, this method does not create cropped areas, but

-possibly new empty areas on the sides of the result image.
-These are filled
+possibly new empty areas on the sides of the resulting image.
+These will be filled

 Name | Type | Description |